 The Einstein Visiting Fellowship aims to enhance the international profile of universities and research institutions in Berlin by involving leading scientists and scholars from abroad in long-term academic research collaborations.
 The programme primarily targets researchers whose expertise can sustainably promote specific areas of academic excellence in Berlin.
 In contrast to typical visiting researchers who stay at an institution for one semester, the goal of the Einstein Visiting Fellowship is to integrate Fellows into Berlin's academic landscape on a sustainable basis.

-- expenses for material resources as deemed necessary by the Fellow for his or her research project
+expenses for directly incurred expenses (including travel and accommodation) as deemed necessary by the Fellow for his or her research project.

 Funding is provided for a period of three years.
-At the end of this period, an application for two further years may be submitted.
-After the five year funding period an additional funding of the Fellow can be applied for as long as the funding of the group consisting of at least two research assistants is secured.
+At the end of this period, an application for a further two years may be submitted.

 Applications in all disciplines are welcome.
 Proposals must be made using the application forms provided online by the Einstein Foundation.
-Deadlines, internal deadlines of the host institutions (where applicable) as well as contact persons can be found on the Foundation's website.
+Application deadlines can be found on the Foundation's website.

 Applications for extensions should be made using the forms provided by the Einstein Foundation and submitted by the deadlines announced on the Foundation’s website.

 The same rules and recommendations apply as for the original application.

 Entities that have previously been successful in their application for an Einstein Visiting Fellow from abroad may apply for an Einstein Visiting Fellow from a German institution.
 The requirements are identical with the standard program.
 The maximum amount of funding is €330,000 for three years or €220,000 for two-year extensions.
 A remuneration of the Fellow is not possible.